folio-org/docs/content/en/docs/Access/Additional topics/loans/loans.md

 This is what FOLIO does when renewing Sofia’s items:

-FOLIO checks the circulation rule file and determines that it should use the circ rule line that begins `g grad-student …’.
+* FOLIO checks the circulation rule file and determines that it should use the circ rule line that begins `g grad-student …`
-FOLIO updates the loan policy UUID stored on Sofia’s loans to the UUID for the policy `90-day-loan’ and gives Sofia the new, 90-day rolling loan period.
+* FOLIO updates the loan policy UUID stored on Sofia’s loans to the UUID for the policy `90-day-loan` and gives Sofia the new, 90-day rolling loan period.
-There is no request policy stored on the loan record, so nothing changes there.
+* There is no request policy stored on the loan record, so nothing changes there.
-The overdue policy ID and lost item policy ID **are** stored on the loan record, but they are **not** updated when the loan is renewed or has the due date changed.
+* The overdue policy ID and lost item policy ID **are** stored on the loan record, but they are **not** updated when the loan is renewed or has the due date changed.
 That’s because a new overdue or lost item policy could potentially mean the patron owed more money than they were expecting if the item became overdue or aged to lost.
-FOLIO reads in the notice policy, and creates the scheduled notices in the notice database according to the policy, as well as deleting previous scheduled notices that now don’t need to be sent.
+* FOLIO reads in the notice policy from the circ rule beginning `g grad student ...`.
+FOLIO creates the scheduled notices in the notice database according to the policy and deletes previously scheduled notices that now don't need to be sent.

 ## What happens w/circulation rules and policies if you change item information after an item is loaned (e.g., change a loan type for an item that is checked out)?

 If you change information about an item that is currently on loan, nothing happens to the loan record.
-The loan *may* change if the item is renewed or if the loan due date is changed, and the change in the item information means a different circulation rule applies.
+The loan **may** change if the item is renewed or if the loan due date is changed, and the change in the item information means a different circulation rule applies.

 ## What happens if/when you delete a circulation policy?